Skip to Content

 Here are some common questions about the behaviour consultation.

 There is a surprising amount of supporting information needed to build a behaviour modification plan suitable for an individual dog.
-This requires not only a description of the issues you are facing but also getting to meet your dog, see how they respond to different training approaches, observations of their various handler-dog relationships and their personality.
-How your daily life is set up has an impact on the current issues and the solutions we need to develop.
+This requires not only a description of the issues you are facing but also getting to meet your dog, seeing how they respond to different training approaches, observations of their various handler-dog relationships and their personality.
+How your daily life is set up also has an impact on the current issues and the solutions we need to develop.